Do’s & Don’ts – Questions & Answers

 11. How about participants with physical impairments?

 In most of the cases the answer is “yes, participants with physical impairments can attend and benefit from horse assisted education programs”.
+Here are the members of the Paraclimbing Romanian National team.
 We kindly ask you to contact us so we can assess together the specific situation of the participants on your team.

 6. What should I wear?